Splunk® Enterprise

 Create administrator credentials for automated installations with the 'hash-passwd' CLI command

-You can use this method in automated installations where you save and distribute user-seed.conf to other instances.
-In most cases, you place user-seed.conf in the $SPLUNK_HOME/etc/system/local directory on these instances.
+You can use this method in automated installations where you save and distribute the user-seed.conf file to other instances.
+In most cases, you place the user-seed.conf file in the $SPLUNK_HOME/etc/system/local directory on these instances.

-This method is not secure because the password appears in plain text in the command line history unless you immediately delete the command line history after you complete the procedure.
+This method is potentially a security risk because the password appears in plain text in the command line history.
+Deleting the the command line history after you complete the procedure can reduce this risk.

 1. Create a hash from a plain-text password.